000kev/Rock-Paper-Scissors-JS/README.md

 # Rock-Paper-Scissors-JS
-Rock Paper Scissors games played on console, using Javascript.
+A Rock Paper Scissors games to be played on console, using Javascript only.

 Team Members
 - Claudiu Satmar